congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 ### 2.2 This feature will support the following commands:

 1. config: set switch hash global configuration
-2. show: display switch hash global configuration
+2. show: display switch hash global configuration or capabilities

 ### 2.3 This feature will provide error handling for the next situations: